softindex/datakernel/examples/crdt/README.md

 ```
 Or with IDE tools.

-#### 2. Run `CrdtExample`
+#### 2. Set up the project
-To run the example in console, you should execute these lines in appropriate folder:
+If you'd like to run the example in console, you should install DataKernel:
 ```
 $ cd datakernel
 $ mvn clean install -DskipTests
-$ cd examples/crdt
-$ mvn exec:java@CrdtExample
 ```

-To run the example in an IDE, you need to clone DataKernel locally and import it as a Maven project.
-Then you should
-set up default working directory of run configurations in your IDE so that the example can work correctly.
-In
+To run the example in an IDE, set up default working directory of run configurations in your IDE so that the example can
-accordance to DataKernel module structure, the working directory should be set to the module folder.
+work correctly.
+In accordance to DataKernel module structure, the working directory should be set to the module folder.

 In IntelliJ IDEA you can do it in the following way:
 `Run -> Edit configurations -> |Run/Debug Configurations -> |Templates -> Application| -> |Working directory ->